 Alien Fresh Jerky

 If you start your drive from Charlie Brown Farms like we did, Alien Fresh Jerky is about a 2-hour drive further north, up the 15 freeway.
-It’s open from 8am to 7pm, and is located in Baker, California, 64 miles north of Barstow, which is well-known for being a favorite pit-stop for travelers making their way to and from Las Vegas.
-Why the owners of Alien Fresh Jerky decided to build such a unique and expensive-looking store in the middle of meth country, the world may never know.
+Located at 72302 Baker Blvd, Baker, CA 92309, it’s open from 8am to 7pm.
+It’s about an hour and 15 minutes south of Las Vegas (Las Vegas: Overpriced & Overrated.), and those traveling from Vegas to anywhere in Southern California have to drive right past Baker on I-15.
+Perhaps that is why the owners of Alien Fresh Jerky decided to build such a unique and expensive-looking store in the middle of nowhere. 😏

-If you’re driving down Baker Blvd (the main street in Baker), you absolutely, unequivocally, without a doubt, cannot miss this place.
-If you do, well, I’m sorry to inform you, but you probably shouldn’t be driving anymore because you are blind.
-This place is THAT big, and it sticks out like a sore thumb.
-The building is in the shape of a gigantic UFO, surrounded by giant green aliens on light poles.
-There is a 60ft flashing sign in the shape of a robot, which you can see from far away.
-There is a car dubbed the ‘Galaxy Peace Patrol’ with 4 life- sized green aliens inside, as well as a spaceship on a raised platform with a see-through alien cutout next to it flashing a peace sign.
-Both sit in the parking lot right outside the store’s front door, facing the main street.
-The only way you’ll miss this place is if you intentionally try.
+If you drive down the main street, Baker Blvd, you absolutely, unequivocally, without a doubt, cannot miss this place.
+The store is looming, and it sticks out like a sore thumb.
+The building is in the shape of a massive UFO, surrounded by giant green aliens on large light poles.
+Not to mention, the 60 foot flashing sign in the shape of a robot.
+There‘a also a car dubbed the ‘Galaxy Peace Patrol’ with 4 life- sized green aliens inside, plus a spaceship on a raised platform with a see-through alien cutout next to it flashing a peace sign.
+There’s a lot going on.

-My first impression of Alien Fresh Jerky when we pulled up was “Wow”.
-The building looks massive from the outside, and you can’t help but assume the inside is just as big, and maybe even two stories.
-In reality, the inside is shockingly small.
-This is in no way meant to discredit how cool this place is, or discourage anyone from going; it’s just a genuine shock I had when I first walked inside.
-It’s a single-room store, and you can literally stand at the entrance and scan the entire place in one go.
-However, they still had a lot of cool stuff and it’s right up an alien enthusiast’s alley.
-In addition to having what they’re known for- beef jerky- they also have a wide variety of unique hot sauces with funny labels, alien themed T-shirts, weird and unique energy drinks, beer mugs, coffee mugs, magnets, candy, and other small collectible items.
+While the building looks gigantic from the outside, the inside is shockingly rather small.
+This is in no way meant to discredit how cool the place is, or discourage anyone from going; it’s just a bit jarring when you first walk in.
+It looks two-story outside, but it’s a single-room store, where you can stand at the entrance and scan the entire place in one swoop.
+Nonetheless, there was still a bunch of cool stuff and it’s right up an alien enthusiast’s alley 👽.
+In addition to having what they’re known for – beef jerky – they also have a wide variety of unique hot sauces with funny labels, t-shirts, weird energy drinks, beer mugs, coffee mugs, magnets, candy, and other knick knacks.

-While this place is cool, and I wouldn’t mind stopping there again if I’m ever driving to or from Vegas, it’s not somewhere I would go back to just for the heck of it.
+Overall, this place is cool, and I wouldn’t mind stopping there again if I’m ever driving to or from Vegas.
+However, it’s not somewhere I would go out of my way to visit again.
 If you’re an alien fan like myself and live in the area, I definitely recommend visiting at least once.
-If you’re just passing through on your way to somewhere else, I still recommend a quick stop.
-However, if you want to fly into somewhere and then drive a few hours just to come here, ehhh, save your money and just go to Roswell instead.
+Or if you’re just passing through on your way to somewhere else.
+Otherwise, just go to Roswell instead.